 - mv myfile1 myfile2: moves or renames the file myfile1 to myfile1.

-- Install a few extra packages: sudo apt-get install netatalk screen avahi-daemon.
+- Install a few extra packages by typing this command line sudo apt-get install netatalk screen avahi-daemon, followed by the enter key.
+Though the command may span more than one line in your browser, enter it as a single line.
 Do not skip this important step.
 Please do not get into an argument as to whether you need all three packages: just install them, life is short.

 - Try typing screen -list.
 If it complains that there is no screen command, go back to the previous step and install it.
 Otherwise you should get a message of the type No Sockets found: that’s good!